mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Arrays
 ### Theory
 Arrays are one of the most fundamental data structures in computer science: an ordered series of elements.
-When you assign a scalar variable, you point to one location in memory.
+When you type something like `x = 5`, your computer takes a location in memory, puts `5` in it, and then points the text `x` to that location.
 An array, meanwhile, is a set of consecutive locations in memory.
 Below, the gray boxes are memory, while the orange region is our array of numbers.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/array1.png" height="80%" width="80%">